 - Skin biopsy.

 - Underlying psychopathology should be addressed.
-Habit reversal therapy and hypnosis have been used to good effect.
+Cognitive behavioural therapy, habit reversal therapy and hypnosis have been used to good effect.

 - Topical corticosteroids may help to reduce inflammation.